Jaganpro/Jaganpro.github.io/_posts/2020-09-14-Salesforce-Contact-Center.md

 ## Contact Center Implementation

 {: .box-note}
-**Note:** All of my opinions here are my own and not affiliated to my current company i work for.
+**Note:** Opinions expressed here are my own and not affiliated to the current company i work for.

 * I have been heavily involved in helping our IT team and our business partners in choosing the right technology to re-implement Contact Center.
 Its been an exciting journey so far as i am learning so much along the way.
 On a high level, you are better off picking a cloud based technology stack and give more preference to vertical integration.
 This seems like a easy choice, but in the world of telephony, until recently, its been hard to implement 100% cloud based solution.